NiranjanD0/NiranjanD0/README.md

 ## 🚀 Tech Stack

-Below is a comprehensive list of technologies I use for development and programming, including languages, frameworks, IDEs, apps and various software.
+Below are some languages, tools, and apps I use regularly.

 <p align="center">